-(a) With respect to a qualifying patient, the "allowable amount of marijuana" means:
+(a) With respect to a qualifying patient, means:

-(b) With respect to a designated caregiver, the "allowable amount of marijuana" for each patient assisted by the designated caregiver under this chapter means:
+(b) With respect to a designated caregiver, for each patient assisted by the designated caregiver under this chapter, means:

-2. "Cardholder" means a qualifying patient, a designated caregiver or a nonprofit medical marijuana dispensary agent who has been issued and possesses a valid registry identification card.
+2. "Cardholder" means a qualifying patient, a designated caregiver, a nonprofit medical marijuana dispensary agent or a independent third-party laboratory agent who has been issued and possesses a valid registry identification card.

 3. "Debilitating medical condition" means one or more of the following:

-(a) Cancer, glaucoma, positive status for human immunodeficiency virus, acquired immune deficiency syndrome, hepatitis C, amyotrophic lateral sclerosis, crohn's disease, agitation of alzheimer's disease or the treatment of these conditions.
+(a) Cancer, glaucoma, positive status for human immunodeficiency virus, acquired immune deficiency syndrome, hepatitis C, amyotrophic lateral sclerosis, Crohn's disease or agitation of Alzheimer's disease or the treatment of these conditions.

 (c) Any other medical condition or its treatment added by the department pursuant to section 36-2801.01.

-4. "Department" means the Arizona department of health services or its successor agency.
+4. "Department" means the department of health services or its successor agency.